NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Riptide.md

 * * *

-You Stride up to 10 feet to enter the water, bringing the [[Conditions/Grabbed|Grabbed]] creature with you into the water.
+You Stride up to 10 feet to enter the water, bringing the [[Grabbed|Grabbed]] creature with you into the water.

 *Source: Pathfinder Lost Omens Absalom, City of Lost Omens* *OGL*